whosaheb/CRUD-Project/README.md

    4: type "npm start"
    5: open your browser, type URL localhost:3000/employee/

-   fell free to share your errors with git community
+   feel free to share your errors with git community